camunda/camunda-docs-manual/content/reference/rest/job-definition/get-query.md

   <tr>
     <td>jobType</td>
     <td>String</td>
-    <td>The type of the job which is running for this job definition, for example: asynchronous continuation, timer etc.</td>
+    <td>The type of the job which is running for this job definition, for example: asynchronous continuation, timer, etc.</td>
   </tr>
   <tr>
     <td>jobConfiguration</td>